St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main

 The Cathedral Library is currently undergoing a landmark Conservation Project to enhance environmental conditions for the

 books, conserve the fabric of the room and provide enhanced reader facilities.
 It will also enable us to display more of the collections.

-enquiry service will continue throughout this period: please contact the Librarian, Jo Wisdom, using the contact details
+still available: please contact the Librarian, Jo Wisdom, using the contact details below.

 To find out more about the Library Conservation Project click here

 The library of Dean and Chapter is situated at triforium level behind the south-west tower in a chamber designed for it by Wren.

 The library's collection was almost completely destroyed in the Great Fire of London.
 Lists surviving from 1313 onwards give a picture of the

 pre-fire library.
 Wren's library chamber was restocked by the Commissioners for rebuilding St Paul's: they bought collections, including

 valuable Bibles and liturgical texts, and were fortunate to receive a generous bequest in 1712 of nearly two thousand volumes from the library